Correlation Between Phillips and Delek Energy

 Strong

 Over the last 90 days Delek Energy has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite conflicting performance in the last few months, the Stock's forward-looking signals remain quite persistent which may send shares a bit higher in March 2025.
-The latest mess may also be a sign of long-standing up-swing for the company institutional investors.
+Despite quite persistent forward-looking signals, Delek Energy is not utilizing all of its potentials.
+The latest stock price mess, may contribute to short-term losses for the institutional investors.

 Phillips and Delek Energy Volatility Contrast